Get

 Both benign (non-cancerous) and malignant (cancerous) tumors and growths can interfere with your cat’s ability to vocalize.

 Lymphoma is the most common type of laryngeal tumor in cats.
 Other types that have been reported are squamous cell carcinoma and adenocarcinoma.
 They tend to be in older cats, and unfortunately, most tumors are malignant.
-If a tumor is to blame for your cat’s change in voice, your vet will need to perform diagnostic tests and create a treatment plan that may involve surgery, medication, or both.
+If a tumor is to blame for your cat’s change in voice, the vet will need to perform diagnostic tests and create a treatment plan that may involve surgery, medication, or both.

 vet checking up cat in the clinic